Delegation First Aid

 Desired Results – clearly articulate the results you are looking for.

-Guidelines – set up clear parameters for the work to be accomplished.
-For instance, if I’m delegating my travel arrangements, the person assigned to do this needs to know that I want to fly in the afternoon and obtain accommodation close to the where my meeting will be held.
+Guidelines – Set up clear parameters for the work to be accomplished.
+For instance, if I’m delegating my travel arrangements, I need to inform the person handling this task that I prefer to fly in the afternoon and stay in accommodations near my meeting location.

 So try this framework the next time you delegate a responsibility.
 I usually run through these points in my mind while delegating.
 Just make sure each element of effective delegation is in place and your ability to leverage others will noticeably improve.